Top tips for keeping your fuel card safe

 Keep your PIN secure

-By writing your PIN on your fuel card or the original fuel card letter, or choosing an obvious PIN like the registration of one of your vehicle is a sure way to end up being the victim of fuel card fraud.
+Writing your PIN on your fuel card or the original fuel card letter, or choosing an obvious PIN like the registration of one of your vehicles is a sure way to end up being the victim of fuel card fraud.

 You should never store the card and PIN together.
 If a driver leaves your company, change the PIN to the card to be cautious.
 Keep the PIN somewhere safe and secure.

 Try and provide each driver with their own fuel card, so PINs are not shared between drivers.
 Sharing cards can increase the risk of fraud and can make misuse harder to track.

 Fuel Card Services can offer you Card Protect, our zero-liability insurance which is available for all of our fuel card products.
 Card Protect covers your business for losses of up to 25,000 litres on your fuel card account from the minute you notify us your card is stolen so you don’t pay the price for someone else’s wrongdoing and be a victim of fuel card fraud.